farcasterxyz/docs/docs/developers/examples.md

 write-data broadcasts to testnet by default, but provides instructions to submit to mainnet
 :::

+## Replicate data to Postgres DB

+On your local machine, go through the following steps:

+1. Check out [hub-monorepo](https://github.com/farcasterxyz/hub-monorepo) to your local machine.

+2. Navigate to the `packages/hub-nodejs/examples/replicate-data-postgres` directory.

+3. Follow the instructions in README.md

 ## Publish new casts

 On your local machine, go through the following steps: